Revd Dr Christina (Tina) Beardsley, is a retired healthcare chaplain, and is honorary assistant priest at St John’s Church, Fulham, London.

 2012 Rev Sharon Ferguson All God’s Children: Believing, Belonging, Beloved

-In March 2016 he was commissioned by the Archdeacon of Liverpool as a Local Missional Leader with responsibility for outreach and pastoral care for the city’s LGBT community, and training around gender and sexuality issues for faith communities.
+In March 2019 Kieran was commissioned by the Archdeacon of Liverpool as a Missional Leader with responsibility for outreach and pastoral care for the LGBT+ community, and training around gender and sexuality issues for faith communities, in the Diocese of Liverpool.

 Mandy McBain MBE is Client Account Manager for the Defence & Security Sector at Stonewall.